Analysis of Jazz and Popular Music

 Subject to change.
 Please check back for updates.

-Many pieces are discussed in the readings.
-Listen to any works you are less familiar with.
+Listen to every song discussed in the readings, especially any you are less familiar with.

 I. Gender, Identity, and "Voice" in popular music